blakebt/cybersecurity-portfolio/SQLQueries/SQLQueries.md

 ![Sample of the result of the query on login attempts on dates provided](./images/loginattemptsondate.png)

 I needed to discover how many login attempts were made outside of Mexico.
-The country is stored as both 'MEX' and 'MEXICO' So in order to collect all instances of logins outside of Mexico I had to use the wildcard '%' in the following command:
+The country is stored as both 'MEX' and 'MEXICO', so in order to collect all instances of logins outside of Mexico I had to use the LIKE operator along with the '%' wildcard to search for both possibilties in the following command:

 `SELECT * FROM log_in_attempts WHERE NOT country LIKE 'MEX%';`